Aviation in India: History

 In 1972, the International Airports Authority of India (IAAI) was constituted with the National Airports Authority established in 1986.
 In 1995, both the agencies were merged to form Airports Authority of India, responsible for the management of civil aviation infrastructure in India.
-Until 1990, international aviation was restricted to the airports in four major metros of India, viz., Delhi, Bombay, Calcutta and Madras.
+Until 1990, international aviation was restricted to the airports in the four major metros of India, viz., Delhi, Bombay, Calcutta and Madras.
 In 1991, the aviation industry was de-regulated to allow the entry of private airlines to provide charter services with East West Airlines becoming the first private airline to operate in the country after 37 years.
 In 1994, private airlines were permitted to operate scheduled services and a number of private airlines commenced domestic operations.
 On 11 May 1999, the Indian Air Force was called in to provide close air support to the Indian Army at the height of the ongoing Kargil conflict with the use of helicopters.
 In 2003, low cost airlines entered service in the Indian market with Air Deccan.
 In 2004, Government of India approved setting up of the first airports with private partnership at Hyderabad and Bangalore.
 In December 2004, other Indian carriers apart from Air India, with a minimum of 5 years of continuous operations and a fleet of 20 aircraft, were permitted to operate international services.
 In 2007, the Regional Airlines policy was formulated to allow carriers to operate service within a particular region.
 The Airports Economic Regulatory Authority (AERA) was set up in 2009.